Home

 They lay neatly under the four fingers of your hand.

-When you get the feel for that combine the first four strings, that would be the next 8 notes and when you have that, move over two strings and combine the the next four strings.
+When you get the feel for that combine the first four strings, that would be the next 8 notes and when you have that, move over two strings and combine the next four strings.
 Then finally move over two more strings and combine pattern for the next four strings.

 When you have that down move on and play the whole box.

-When you are confident that you have the box pattern under your fingers, get out your metronome and start at a very slow speed and work your way up in speed until you are up to about 120 bpm.
+When you are confident that you have the box pattern under your fingers, get out your metronome and start at a very slow speed and work your way up to speed until you are up to about 120 bpm.

 The next step would be a drum machine and then onto some backing tracks in the key of A.